-- the potential for EYP-1901, as a sustained delivery intravitreal anti-VEGF treatment for wet AMD, NPDR, and DME; - our expectations regarding the timing and clinical development of our product candidates, including EYP-1901; - the success of our U.S. direct commercialization of YUTIQ and DEXYCU; - the cost of commercialization activities for YUTIQ and DEXYCU, including product manufacturing, marketing, sales and distribution; - the scheduled December 31, 2022 expiration of pass-through coverage under which DEXYCU is reimbursed for Medicare Part B patients, if not otherwise extended; - whether and to what extent we internally fund, whether and when we initiate, and how we conduct additional pipeline product development programs; - payments we receive under any new collaboration agreements; - whether and when we are able to enter into strategic arrangements for our products or product candidates and the nature of those arrangements; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; - changes in our operating plan, resulting in increases or decreases in our need for capital; - our views on the availability, timing and desirability of raising capital; and - the extent to which our business could be adversely impacted by the effects of the Pandemic or by other pandemics, epidemics or outbreaks.
+- 1. the potential for EYP-1901, as a sustained delivery intravitreal anti-VEGF treatment for wet AMD, NPDR, and DME; - 2. our expectations regarding the timing and clinical development of our product candidates, including EYP-1901; - 3. the duration, scope and outcome of the DOJ Investigation and its impact on our financial condition, results of operations or cash flows; - 4. the success of our U.S. direct commercialization of YUTIQ and DEXYCU; - 5. the cost of commercialization activities for YUTIQ and DEXYCU, including product manufacturing, marketing, sales and distribution; - 6. the December 31, 2022 expiration of pass-through related separate payment under which DEXYCU is reimbursed for Medicare Part B patients treated in hospital outpatient department and ASC settings of care; - 7. whether and to what extent we internally fund, whether and when we initiate, and how we conduct additional pipeline product development programs; - 8. payments we receive under any new collaboration agreements; - 9. whether and when we are able to enter into strategic arrangements for our products or product candidates and the nature of those arrangements; - 10. the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; - 11. changes in our operating plan, resulting in increases or decreases in our need for capital; - 12. our views on the availability, timing and desirability of raising capital; and - 13. the extent to which our business could be adversely impacted by the effects of the Pandemic or by other pandemics, epidemics or outbreaks.